Home renovation bonus rebates

 - exterior wall sheathing

-- windows and doors (a minimum of five installed)
+- windows and doors (with a minimum rebate value of $250)

 - space heating (choose one):